A step-by-step guide to finding a therapist

 The full price of a fifty-minute therapy session with a therapist in private practice is usually between $100 and $200 or higher, depending on your location.

 App-based therapy providers are on the lower end of out-of-pocket options.
 The popular app BetterHelp offers memberships from $60-$90 per week, depending on your location.
+(BetterHelp is a sponsor of NPR.)
 Some private practices and individual therapists offer a sliding scale based on income or financial means.

 Free and low-cost therapy